-Being a homebody, I've been training for this my entire life.
+Being a homebody, a night at home is my jam.
 Please allow me to share with you my wealth of introverted wisdom when it comes to making staying in on New Year's Eve extra special.

 And there are plenty of ways to include the kids, too!